Flu Shot Clinics

 Health Department Offers Multiple Options for Flu Vaccinations

-- Complete the consent form in advance and bring a copy to the vaccination clinic.
-Consent forms can be found online at http://www.trumbull-ct.gov/flu-clinic or simply call the Health Department at 203-452-1030 to have one emailed or mailed to you.
-We will have forms available onsite at all vaccination clinics for your convenience.
+To reduce your wait time, visit https://www.trumbull-ct.gov/648/Flu-Shot-Clinics and download the flu vaccination consent form.
+Complete the consent form in advance and bring a copy to the vaccination clinic.
+We will have forms available onsite at all vaccination clinics for your convenience as well.
+Please wear short sleeves.

-The Trumbull Health Department accepts Aetna, Aetna Medicare Advantage, Anthem BC/BS, Cigna, ConnectiCare, ConnectiCare VIP Medicare, Medicare Part B, Oxford, UnitedHealthcare, and UHC Medicare.
-For those without the above insurance the standard seasonal flu vaccine cost is $30.00 (cash or check accepted).
-For those 65 years of age and older we have the High Dose flu vaccine.
-The cost is $50.00.
-Residents attending one of the health department clinics should bring their insurance card and driver’s license (if available) to the vaccination clinic.
+The Trumbull Health Department accepts most major insurances.
+For those without the above insurance the standard seasonal flu vaccine cost is $40.00 (cash or check accepted).
+For those 65 years of age and older we have the High Dose flu vaccine (while supplies last).
+The cost is $80.00.
+Residents attending one of the health department clinics should bring their insurance card and driver’s license/ID to the vaccination clinic.

 What is Influenza (also called Flu)?